 While the green bean diet sounds like a good idea in theory, veterinarian Ken Tudor, writing for PetMD, explains the risks of attempting the green bean diet without veterinary guidance.
 To begin with, dogs that gain weight suddenly or have difficulty losing weight, despite exercise and diet restrictions, could have a serious health condition, such as hypothyroidism or Cushing’s disease.

 Even if your dog’s extra weight stems from a few too many kibbles and scraps, according to Dr. Tudor, “Regular food is inappropriate for weight-loss patients.
 Although weight-loss patients are fed the calories appropriate for their ideal target weight, they still need amino acids, fats, vitamins, and minerals for their present weight.”
 This can lead to nutritional imbalances and deficiencies, and dogs on the green bean diet may regain the weight they lost as a result of metabolic changes.

 Tudor concludes by saying that green beans can be an effective part of a weight-loss diet, as long as you consult with your veterinarian about the best dog food and overall wellness plan to help your dog lose weight.

 The Perfect Healthy Treat

 If, however, you are just looking for a healthy, low-calorie treat to feed Fido, green beans are an excellent option.
 As with any treat, try not to exceed 10 percent of your dog’s daily diet, and watch for any signs of stomach upset or allergic reactions.

-Check out these other fruits and vegetables to find out which are safe for dogs to eat and which are not.
+Check out this list of which fruits and vegetables are safe and unsafe for dogs to eat.